wpexpertsio/WP-Contact-Slider/readme.txt

 9. Example of WP Contact Slider with WPForms.

 == Changelog ==

+= 2.1.6 =
+* Tested for WordPress 4.9.6 compatibility
+* Fix - bug related to displaying multiple sliders on different pages
+* Fix - save meta box toggle effect on page load
+* Fix - hide on small devices and open on page load options combination error
+* Improvement - Updated Settings UI and scripts

+= 2.1.4 =
+* Fix - error appeared after migration - Now you would need to deactivate and then activate to get rid of that error

 = 2.1.3 =
 * Fix - body getting pushed some cases